soonwen/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    there is no ability to do complex queries using the HTTP API.
 We plan to add querying capabilities in the future.

-When you start Bigchaindb using `bigchaindb start`, an HTTP API is exposed at the address stored in the BigchainDB node configuration settings.
+When you start BigchainDB using `bigchaindb start`, an HTTP API is exposed at the address stored in the BigchainDB node configuration settings.
 The default
 is: